From complex microstructures

 - Behavior up to high forces when needed

-Data that validates — or invalidates — a design or a numerical model before committing to the next development step.
+Data that validates — or invalidates — a design or a numerical model before committing to the next development step (R&D) or quality control (production).

 Soft micro-objects